designstem/projects/colorblindness/index.md

 # 🤔

-~**Look at the tomatoes and try to guess which one of the tomatoes is already ripe, red and therefore edible.**~
+~**Look at the tomatoes and try to guess which one of them is already ripe, red and therefore edible.**~

 </f-inline>